 This section amends the Fair Credit Reporting Act to exclude from consumer report information: (1) certain medical debt incurred by a veteran if the hospital care or medical services relating to the debt predates the credit report by less than one year; and (2) a fully paid or settled veteran's medical debt that had been characterized as delinquent, charged off, or in collection.
-It also establishes a dispute process for consumer reporting agencies with respect to such veterans' medical debt.
+It also establishes a dispute process for consumer reporting agencies with respect to such veterans' medical debt, and requires the Department of Veterans Affairs to establish a database for purposes of verifying medical debt.